 Ross Tree, a local Denver tree company, operates twelve months of the year and provides winter tree services throughout the Denver area.
 The most popular winter tree services are deep root watering, winter pruning, and dormant oil spraying.
-Denver is experiencing its second winter drought, so trees need deep root watering during winter dry spells, and it is a great time to prepare trees for Denver’s winter storms since trees set their buds in late summer.
+Denver is experiencing its second winter drought, so trees need deep root watering to get them through winter dry spells.
+Since trees set their buds in late summer, winter is a great time to prepare trees to withstand Denver’s winter storms.
+Spraying dormant oils controls overwintering tree insects such as aphids, mites, and scales.

 We Live In an Arid Climate

 By this time of year, Denverites have already blown out their sprinkler systems and raked up their leaves.
 They forget about the severe winter drought that Denver experience last year, and it looks like we are heading into another dry spell this year.
 October was dry, and the 30-day forecast for November shows mostly sunny days with no snow predicted.
 Some believe snow will provide enough moisture to sustain their trees until spring.
 However, there is little or no snow cover to provide soil moisture at this time.

 Dry winters are the norm since Denver has a semi-arid, continental type of climate.
 Denver’s average amount of annual precipitation is 13.4 inches.
 Native grasses grow fine in these conditions, but not trees.
 Birches, Maples, Lindens, Alders, and Ash trees have shallow root systems and require supplemental watering during the fall and winter.
 Evergreen trees also benefit from watering.
 As the chart above shows, Denver is about 40 percent below its average annual precipitation in 2020, so it is time to think about deep root watering and fertilization of trees, and the sooner, the better.